 - The International Physical Literacy Association, May 2014

-Without the base of physical literacy, doors close and opportunity for active, healthy living narrows.
-Ideally physical literacy is developed in the early years (0-12 years old), but this isn't always the case.
+Without the base of physical literacy, doors close, and the opportunity for active, healthy living narrows.
+Ideally, physical literacy is developed in the early years (0-12 years old), but this isn't always the case.

 Just as in literacy, numeracy, and music: you learn the basics (ABC, 123, DO-RE-MI) to do more complex tasks and progress.
 Learning these fundamental movement skills is essential to physical literacy and progressing to more challenging tasks and sequences.

-Too often, people associate the importance for physical activity only for those hoping to be professional athletes.
-For some it may to lead to this but for the vast majority of us, physical activity sets us on the track to be active for life!
+Too often, people associate the importance of physical activity only for those hoping to be professional athletes.
+For some, it may lead to this, but for the vast majority of us, physical activity sets us on the track to be active for life!
 So, that means physical literacy is the JOURNEY and ACTIVE FOR LIFE the destination!

-Physical literacy isn’t just a set of skills learnt in PE class, but a lifelong journey to find meaning in movement and to be well prepared to live life to the fullest.
+Physical literacy isn’t just a set of skills learned in PE class but a lifelong journey to find meaning in movement and be well prepared to live life to the fullest.

 Check out this great video for more on what physical literacy is and what that means to you.

 The Mackenzie Recreation Association (MRA) is pleased to provide funding for community recreation leaders or volunteers who wish to participate in physical literacy professional development.
-The purpose is to build local capacity and expertise in order to provide quality recreation services to our communities.
-Through our partnerships, we have help to offer training in this area and are planning to offer more in the future.
+The purpose is to build local capacity and expertise to provide quality recreation services to our communities.
+Through our partnerships, we have offered training in this area and are planning to offer more in the future.
 Some of the possible training opportunities include:

 CONFERENCES & EDUCATIONAL OPPORTUNITIES

 Physical literacy educational opportunities and conferences occur multiple times a year.
-The MRA hosts two board meetings a year (one in spring and one in the fall) where we try to have a physical literacy education/training component.
+The MRA hosts two board meetings a year (one in spring and one in the fall) and usually has a physical literacy education/training component.
 Additionally, the MRA offers funding to support attendance at conferences across Canada.

-MRA advocates for physical literacy in our communities through information sessions across various sectors, at a variety of regional events, and through attendance or support of regional, national, international physical literacy conferences.
+MRA advocates for physical literacy in our communities through information sessions across various sectors, at various regional events, and through attendance or support of regional, national, international physical literacy conferences.